Friday 16 February | 11am to 12.30pm

 Oliver Jessop is a recognised expert on the survey and analysis of standing buildings and historic landscapes.
 He was the former Chair of the Chartered Institute for Archaeologists Professional Membership Panel and has served as a Trustee of the Derbyshire Archaeology Society.
 Since 2008, Oliver has acted as the heritage and archaeological Consultant at Chatsworth involved with the Masterplan restoration of the house and surrounding garden.

-This year our winter talks will take place in our garden studio, The Old Potting Shed.
-Please arrive from 10.45am at the top garden gates where a member of staff will direct you to the venue.
-The Old Potting Shed is step free and has accessible facilities.
-If you have any questions about accessibility please contact education@chatsworth.org.
+Please arrive at 10.45am in the Stables Courtyard where a member of staff will direct you to the venue.
+The Hartington Room is step-free and has accessible facilities.
+If you have any questions about accessibility please contact [email protected].

 Stay with us